User Onboarding & Team Formation

 Localization Strategy

-I designed new features to face the challenge of cut-throat competition and prevent potential
+I designed new features to face the challenge of cut-throat competition and prevent potential data risks.

 05